Recently, a client, for whom I was beta reading their project, complained after I marked up their story. I repeatedly asked,

 Sources help ensure you are writing about the correct details.

-If you have a Gold Rush ancestor who documented his journey west, you need to know the difference between the Pinta Trail and the Gila Trail.
-A reference source, such as a map, can help keep those paths from crossing when they shouldn't.
+• If you have a Gold Rush ancestor who documented his journey west, you need to know the difference between the Pinta Trail and the Gila Trail.
+A reference source like a map can help keep those paths from crossing when they shouldn't.

 Quality references prove that we’re writing about real people.
 So, where does the boring nature of family histories lie if we can't blame the sources?